Palau Visa Requirement,how to get to palau,Travel To Palau,vacation Palau,trip to palau,palau airport

 Where is Palau Located?

-Before you can start planning your trip to Palau you need to know where Palau is located.
-Palau is an island state in the Western Pacific Ocean between Guam and the Philippines and is a part of a Micronesian region that contains over 250 islands.
+Palau is an island state in the Western Pacific Ocean between Guam and the Philippines, and is a part of the Micronesian region that contains over 250 islands.

-Due to the remoteness of our pristine island, travelling to Palau was long known for the long haul, red-eye flights and long layovers.
+Due to the remoteness of our pristine island, travelling to Palau was long known for the long haul, red-eye flights, and long layovers.

-Luckily this changed and travelling to and getting into Palau is much easier and more comfortable these days with more airlines offering flights into Palau from different countries in the world.
+Luckily, this changed, and travelling to and getting into Palau is much easier and more comfortable these days, with more airlines offering flights into Palau from different countries in the world.

 A Quicker Route Into Palau from the USA